Baked Ziti with Sausage

 From its decadent appearance and rich rustic aroma, to the hearty layers of flavors from pancetta, sausage, tomato, herbs and cheese…

-That’s why it’s a brilliant holiday dish to serve at casual dinner parties and family gatherings.
+That’s why it’s a brilliant dish to serve at casual dinner parties and family gatherings.

-You will make the people you serve it to feel love.
+You will make the people you serve feel loved.